Section News

 Report from MDCWINLINK-1 (N3XL): Well done to all those who checked in

-and PRINCE GEORGE’S. We also had check-ins from AL, CT, FL, MS, PA, NC,
+MONTGOMERY, and PRINCE GEORGE’S. We also had check-ins from AL, CT, DE,

-In the December MDC Digital EmComm Challenge participants submitted
+In the January MDC Digital EMCOMM Challenge participants submitted

-assignments and associated equiment.
-Winlink (Task 1), VarAC (Task 2),
+Stations for relay.
+Winlink (Task 1), VarAC (Task 2), and Fldigi/Flmsg

-for interoperability with ARES groups that use the ARRL Narrow Band
+incorporated for interoperability with ARES groups that use the ARRL

 Participants successfully completing Challenge tasks were as follows: